shaunduncan/helga/README.md

     # This will not require auth, and will only accept POST
     pass
 ```

+NOTE: For authenticated routes, you MUST specify ``@authenticated`` as the first decorator.
+This may be
+changed in the future.

 The route decorator accepts two arguments: 1) a path regular expression and 2) an optional list of
 HTTP methods to accept.
 If you do not specify a list of HTTP methods, only GET requests will be served.